flopana77/klipper/docs/G-Codes.md

 RETRACT_SPEED determines the speed of the filament retraction move (the minimum value is 1 mm/s, the standard value is 20 mm/s).
-This value is typically set relatively high (>40 mm/s), except for soft and/oozy filaments like TPU and PETG.
+This value is typically set relatively high (>40 mm/s), except for soft and/oozy filaments like TPU and PETG (20 to 30 mm/s).
 UNRETRACT_SPEED sets the speed of the filament unretraction move (the minimum value is 1 mm/s, the standard value is 10 mm/s).
 This parameter is not particularly critical, although often lower than RETRACT_SPEED.
-UNRETRACT_EXTRA_LENGTH allows to add a small amount of length to the filament unretract move to prime the nozzle or to subtract a small amount of length from the filament unretract move to reduce blobbing at seams (the minimum value is -1 mm, the standard value is 0 mm).
+UNRETRACT_EXTRA_LENGTH allows to add a small amount of length to the filament unretract move to prime the nozzle or to subtract a small amount of length from the filament unretract move to reduce blobbing at seams (the minimum value is -1 mm (2.41 mm3 volume), the standard value is 0 mm).
-Z_HOP_HEIGHT determines the vertical height by which the nozzle is lifted from the print to prevent collisions with the print during travel moves (the minimum value is 0 mm, the standard value is 0 mm).
+Z_HOP_HEIGHT determines the vertical height by which the nozzle is lifted from the print to prevent collisions with the print during travel moves (the minimum value is 0 mm, the standard value is 0 mm, which disables zhop moves).
 Z_HOP_STYLE allows you to choose the type of lifting movement of the nozzle.
-Three options are available: (1) Standard, vertical lifting movement, (2) Helix, full circular movement combined with vertical movement as implemted in BambuStudio and (3) Ramp, vertical lifting is performed while executing the travel move following the filament retraction move.
+Three options are available: (1) Standard: vertical lift movement, (2) Helix: full circular movement combined with vertical lift as implemented in BambuStudio and, (3) Ramp: vertical lift is performed while executing the travel move following the filament retraction move.
 Helix provides more effective move length during nozzle lifting and therefore thinner strings that break faster.
-It may therefore be beneficial for oozy filaments ad is the standard setting in Bambu Studio.
-Ramp style allows reducing the total retract-travel-unretract motion system move length and may have slight print time reduction benefits.
+It may therefore be beneficial for oozy filaments and is the standard setting in BambuStudio.
+Ramp style allows reducing the total retract-travel-unretract motion system move length a tiny bit and may have slight print time reduction benefits.
 SET_RETRACTION is commonly set as part of slicer per-filament configuration, as different filaments require different parameter settings.
+The command can be issued at runtime.
+If the printer is retracted while the command is issued, the command will be queued and executed directly after unretraction.

 #### CLEAR_RETRACTION
 `CLEAR_RETRACTION`: Clears the current retract state without extruder or